-All Wilson Audio Loudspeakers are designed to be audibly phase and time coherent.
-The WATCH Dog subwoofer was engineered to extend and enhance the low frequency performance of music systems without compromising the phase and time accuracy of Wilson Loudspeakers.
+The WATCH Dog subwoofer was designed in conjunction with all Wilson Audio loudpseakers.
+All Wilson Audio loudspeakers are designed to be audibly phase and time coherent.
+The WATCH Dog subwoofer was engineered to extend and enhance the low frequency performance of music systems without compromising the phase and time accuracy of Wilson loudspeakers.
 The powerfully versatile Phase control on the Control Panel allows the WATCH Dog to be optimized in the time domain within the listening environment.
 Correct Phase setup of the WATCH Dog allows proper integration in the time domain between the WATCH Dog and the main loudspeakers, resulting in greater frequency linearity, dynamic impact, sound-stage accuracy, and speed.
-See section 6 for detailed instruction on the setup of Control Panel.
+See Section 6 for detailed instruction on the setup of the Control Panel.

 In music systems, to achieve the most coherent spacial and tonal presentation, it is best to position the WATCH Dog behind the plane of the main speakers.
-Placement in front of the main loudspeakers, or behind the listener, can potentially compromise the phase accuracy in two channel music systems.
+Placement in front of the main loudspeakers, or behind the listener, can potentially compromise the phase accuracy in two-channel music systems.
 This will result in a less coherent presentation of the spatial, dynamic, and tonal information.
-Successful integration with the main loudspeakers is more easily achieved when the WATCH Dog is placed between and behind the two main speakers, or in the left or right corners behind the main loudspeakers.
-Corner placement provides the greatest low frequency reinforcement but care is required to avoid upper bass colorations resulting in less coherent integration with the main speaker.
-By lowering the crossover frequency on the crossover point set on the Low Pass Filter Frequency control, corner induced upper bass colorations can be minimized.
-Further correction of room induced anomalies in the in-room bass response can be minimized with the WATCH Dog's unique Bass Equalization Control.
-See section 6 for detailed information on critical setup of the WATCH Dog Control Panel.
+Successful integration with the main loudspeakers is more easily achieved when the WATCH Dog is placed between and behind the two main speakers or in the left or right corners behind the main loudspeakers.
+Corner placement provides the greatest low frequency reinforcement, but care is required to avoid upper bass colorations resulting in less coherent integration with the main speaker.
+Corner induced upper-bass colorations can be reduced by lowering the Low Pass Filter frequency crossover point.
+Further correction of room-induced anomalies in the in-room bass response can be minimized with the WATCH Dog's unique Bass Equalization Control.
+See Section 6 for detailed information on critical setup of the WATCH Dog Control Panel.

-The WATCH Dog can be used simultaneously as both the LFE channel subwoofer in the surround mode and as the subwoofer to the main speakers when listening to music.
+The WATCH Dog can be used simultaneously as both the LFE channel sub-woofer in the surround mode and as the subwoofer to the main speakers when listening to music.
 This is achieved by switching between the "Line" and "Processor" inputs on the Control Panel.
-Low and High Pass filter settings are also switchable allowing the WATCH Dog to be optimized for both Music and Home Theater - even in the same system.
+Low and High Pass filter settings are also switchable, allowing the WATCH Dog to be optimized for both music and home theater - even within the same system.
+See Section 6 for detailed information on the switching facility of the WATCH Dog Control Panel.